 Bring vegetables to a boil over medium high heat.
 Reduce to medium low and cook until vegetables tender.

-Remove pot from heat and add the shredded chicken to the pot.
+Remove pot from heat and add the shredded chicken to the pot and stir.

 Serve over white rice.